 SNHU has earned the GetEducated.com Best Buy and Best of Business – Best Online Degree awards and is consistently ranked as a top Military Friendly® School by G.I Jobs®.

-Many colleges offer an online history degree, though prospective students may not know which programs are better than others.
-By looking at numerous factors, including accreditation, flexibility in online learning, program outcomes, quality of faculty members, and prestige, OMC has drawn up a list of the top online graduate history programs:
+Many colleges offer a master’s degree in history online, though prospective students may not know which programs are better than others.
+We’ve determined that these are the top online graduate history programs by looking at numerous factors, including accreditation, program outcomes, and prestige:

 <a href="https://www.onlinemasterscolleges.com/online-masters-in-history/">Online Master's in History</a>